UK plans to ban excessive credit card surcharges

 "We need to consult to get those rules right.
 We need to make sure the right process is in place to help consumers challenge companies that levy excessive surcharges and we need to give business some time to get their systems ready," Treasury minister Mark Hoban told the BBC.

-Irish airline Ryanair said its 6 pounds booking administration charge did not apply to all cards.
+Irish airline Ryanair (RYA.I) said its 6 pounds booking administration charge did not apply to all cards.

 "I would not expect the rules to affect us as we don't impose any debit or credit card fees.
 Our administration charge can be avoided using certain types of cards," said Ryanair spokesman Stephen McNamara.